Code of Ethics and Etiquette

 A server who lets his second ball drop

 when he serves should do so in a discreet way.

 However, it is better to keep the ball in a side pocket.

-opponent asks the server to not drop the ball, he must comply.
+asks the server not to drop the ball, he must comply.

 should try to ensure their security and that of the other players.

 - Before serving, make sure that your opponent is ready to

 ball from another court comes into your court, immediately stop play and